programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 yearly_mean = df.groupby(['date']).agg('mean')
 ```

 `groupby` creates subgroups within the data frame.
-As here we use `date`, we will group the records by publication dates. `agg` runs an aggregation function -- a calculation -- on each groups.
-With it we calculate the everage number of subject headings per year.
+As here we use `date`, we will group the records by publication dates. `agg` runs an aggregation function -- a calculation -- on each group.
+With it we calculate the average number of subject headings per year.
 The result is another data frame of which the index is the publication year, and it will have one more column: its name remains `subject_count`, but its value became the yearly average of it.

 This is the data frame we want to visualize as a line chart, with the publication year on the x (horizontal) axis and the yearly average on the y (vertical) axis.
 We use pltotlib's functions (using its usual abbreviation `plt`).